otovo/bender/README.md

 # Bender 🤖

-A package for getting you ML processes up and rolling.
+A package for faster, safer, and simpler ML processes.

 ## Why use `bender`?